How many votes does a dentist need to appear on the list?

 Many dentists advertise in this issue.
 Does that help them get on the list?

 Absolutely not.
 Only after the list has been finalized are dentists notified.
 At that point, they can choose to purchase advertising to promote the achievement.
+Many of these ads appear in the Special Advertising Section that begins on page 79 of the print issue.
+For clarity, all of the pages in that section are identified as Special Advertising Section.

 Unlike some online professional directories, we do not add dentists to the list based on reader suggestions.
 The Jersey Choice list is based purely on balloting by licensed New Jersey dentists and the professional advisory board.
 Our advice: If you are happy with your dental practitioners, stay with them.